projectvitalis/qih/papers/QIH-paper.md

 We define **health** as a thermodynamic quantity: a system’s capacity to adaptively manage entropy while preserving the integrity of its boundary.
 Health can be measured in any bounded system that engages in energy and entropy exchange with its environment.

-This scope allows us to apply the model to a wide range of systems—biological, mechanical, digital, or ecological—whether active, dormant, or deteriorating.
+This scope allows us to apply the model to a wide range of systems like biological, mechanical, digital, or ecological systems, whether active, dormant, or deteriorating.

 ---